-If you are concerned about any of the above symptoms, or if they are not improving or if you experience increasing pain and redness, or progressive deterioration in your vision, please do not hesitate to contact us for advice (contact details on page 3).
+If you are worried about any of the above symptoms, if these are not improving, if you experience increasing pain and redness, or deterioration in your vision, please contact us for advice (contact details on page 3).

 The prevention of infection is a major priority in all healthcare and everyone has a part to play.